wallarm/product-documentation/docs/latest/api-discovery/rogue-api.md

 * Use the **Rogue APIs** filter to see only shadow, orphan and/or zombie APIs related to the selected comparisons and filter out the remaining endpoints.

-The endpoint is defined as shadow or orphan API as the result of the comparison of the actual traffic with some specifications (there may be several).
-They will be listed in the endpoint details, in the **Specification conflicts** section.
-The endpoint is defined as zombie as the result of comparison of the previos and current specification versions and actual traffic.
+In the details of such endpoints, in the **Specification conflicts** section, the specification(s) with the help of which shadow/zombie/orphan was detected will be indicated.

-Shadow APIs are also displayed among the riskiest endpoints at the [API Discovery Dashboard](api-discovery-dashboard.md).
+Shadow APIs are also displayed among the riskiest endpoints at the [API Discovery Dashboard](dashboard.md).